Estimate Time5 min

 On Schedule 1-A ("Additional deductions"), enter the amount earned in tips in Part II

-The IRS released a draft of Schedule 1-A, a new form to reflect tip deductions as well as other new allowable deductions, like certain overtime income.
+The IRS released Schedule 1-A, a new form to reflect tip deductions as well as other new allowable deductions, like certain overtime income.
 The maximum amount you can enter as a deduction is $25,000, even if you earned more than that in tips.
 Also, keep in mind that if you earned less than $25,000 in tips, you can't deduct any more than you earned.
 You are responsible for reporting tips to your employer, and you must report all tips over $20 per employer per month.

 Enter total additional deductions on line 13b on Form 1040